Heavy Traffic Queue Length Behaviour in a Switch under Markovian Arrivals: Input Queued Switch

+Moreover, we also derive the heavy-traffic limiting distribution of the scaled queue length, which is in Appendix \ref{Appd, queue lenth distribution}.

-\section{Input Queued Switch.}
+\section{Input Queued Switch}

-In this section, we will study an input queued switch operating under Markov modulated arrivals, and present an exact characterization of mean sum of the queue lengths in heavy-traffic.
-In this section, we first introduce the mathematical model of a switch under Markov modulated arrival and the MaxWeight algorithm.
+In this section, we will study an input queued switch operating under Markovian arrivals, and present an exact characterization of mean sum of the queue lengths in heavy-traffic.
+In this section, we first introduce the mathematical model of a switch under Markovian arrival and the MaxWeight algorithm.
 Then, we present throughput optimality, state space collapse and asymptotically tight upper and lower bounds under the MaxWeight scheduling algorithm, which are proved using the $m$-step Lyapunov-type drift argument developed in the previous section.
-For completeness, the universal lower bound under Markov modulated arrival under any feasible scheduling algorithm is also presented here.
+For completeness, the universal lower bound under Markovian arrival under any feasible scheduling algorithm is also presented here.

-{\bf Note on Notation.} We adopt the notation and definitions in \citep{maguluri2016heavy}.
+{\bf Note on Notation.} We adopt the notation and definitions in \cite{maguluri2016heavy}.
 We restrict our discussion in Euclidean space $\mathbb{R}^{N^2}$.
 For ease of exposition and understanding, we express our elements $\bm{x}$ in $\mathbb{R}^{N^2}$ in two equivalent ways.
-First, as
+First, as a $N^2$-dimensional vector which is the standard representation in Euclidean space.
+Second, as a $N\times N$ matrix with the $(i, j)$ element denoted by $\bm{x}_{ij}$.
+For any two vectors $\bm{x}$ and $\bm{y}$, the inner product is defined by,